matt0923/cse15l-lab-reports/LabReport4.md

 <br>
 ![Image](Matthew%20Williams%20Step%209.png)

 I git added the changed ListExamples.java file, staging it for commit.
-I then git pushed a little early, so it didn't do anything.
+I then git pushed a little early, so it didn't do anything
+(no changes committed to push yet).
 Afterwards, I git committed, which brought me into vim.
 I then entered insert mode with i, and added my commit message "This is for my lab report!", then went back into normal mode with escape.
 I then used :wq to save and quit.
 I then used git push like it was intended to be used, resulting in the changes being committed to my lab7 repository.